The Technology M&A Review: Canada

-Arrangements generally require the approval of two-thirds of the votes cast at a meeting of a target's voting shareholders.
-Shares held by a buyer and its joint actors count toward this approval.
-If a transaction is subject to the Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions under the applicable Canadian securities law, it may also require the approval of a majority of the target's shareholders, excluding shares held by the buyer and its joint actors.
+Arrangements generally require the approval of two-thirds of the votes cast at a meeting of the target's voting shareholders.
+Shares held by the buyer and its joint actors count toward this approval.
+If the transaction is subject to Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions (MI 61-101) under applicable Canadian securities law, the transaction may also require the approval of a majority of the target's shareholders, excluding shares held by the buyer and its joint actors.

 Dissent rights are rarely exercised in Canada.
 The appraisal arbitrage that has become common in the US in recent years has for the most part not taken hold in Canada.
 Nevertheless, it is customary for buyers in Canadian going-private transactions to include a maximum threshold for dissents as a condition to closing.

-Canadian securities laws contain numerous procedural and substantive rules about the conduct and terms of formal takeover bids primarily intended to protect the interests of a target's shareholders.
+Canadian securities laws contain numerous procedural and substantive rules about the conduct and terms of formal takeover bids primarily intended to protect the interests of the target's shareholders.

 Subject to certain exceptions that may reduce the deposit period, a takeover bid must be open for an initial deposit period of at least 105 days.
 No shares can be purchased under the bid – and any shares previously tendered may be withdrawn – at any time before the applicable minimum deposit period expires.

-Even after the most successful bids, bidders will invariably have to undertake a second-step transaction to acquire the target shares that were not tendered.
-If at least 90 per cent of the shares subject to a bid are tendered to the bid within 120 days of the bid date, the bidder has a statutory right to acquire all remaining shares on the same terms as the bid.
-If the bidder owns at least two-thirds of the target's voting shares following expiry of the initial bid, the bidder can undertake an amalgamation (or plan of arrangement) to acquire or squeeze out the remaining shares that were not tendered to the initial bid.
+Even after the most successful bids, the bidder will invariably have to undertake a second-step transaction to acquire the target shares that were not tendered.
+If at least 90 per cent of the shares subject to the bid are tendered to the bid within 120 days of the bid date, the bidder has a statutory right to acquire all remaining shares on the same terms as the bid.
+If the bidder owns at least two-thirds of the target's voting shares following expiry of the initial bid, the bidder can undertake an amalgamation (or plan of arrangement) to acquire or 'squeeze out' the remaining shares that were not tendered to the initial bid.

-Directors of Canadian corporations have a general fiduciary duty to manage or supervise the management of the business and affairs of companies and, in carrying out this mandate, must act honestly and in good faith with a view to the best interests of a company; and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
-In determining what is in the best interests of the company, directors may, depending on the circumstances, consider the interests of shareholders, creditors, employees, consumers, governments and other groups of stakeholders.
+Directors of Canadian corporations have a general fiduciary duty to manage or supervise the management of the business and affairs of the company and, in carrying out this mandate, must act honestly and in good faith with a view to the best interests of the company, and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+In determining what is in 'the best interests of the company', directors may, depending on the circumstances, consider the interests of shareholders, creditors, employees, consumers, governments and other groups of stakeholders.

-Canadian directors – unlike their US counterparts – are not subject to a duty to obtain the highest price reasonably available for shareholders, even when they decide to pursue a sale of a company.
-Rather, when evaluating a potential sale of a company, Canadian directors are subject to the same general fiduciary duties described above and, if those duties are fulfilled, the business judgement rule will apply.
-As a result, Canadian directors have significant flexibility when negotiating a potential sale of a company.
-As a practical matter, however, obtaining the highest price reasonably available for shareholders tends to be an important focus of most target boards in Canada (so long as a transaction is fair to the company's other stakeholders).
+Canadian directors – unlike their US counterparts – are not subject to a duty to obtain the highest price reasonably available for shareholders, even when they decide to pursue a sale of the company.
+Rather, when evaluating a potential sale of the company, Canadian directors are subject to the same general fiduciary duties described above and, if those duties are fulfilled, the business judgment rule will apply.
+As a result, Canadian directors have significant flexibility when negotiating a potential sale of the company.
+As a practical matter, however, obtaining the highest price reasonably available for shareholders tends to be an important focus of most target boards in Canada (so long as the transaction is fair to the company's other stakeholders).

-The business judgement rule provides that if a board's decision is free from conflicts of interest and the directors are sufficiently informed, a court should not second-guess the decision so long as it is within a range of reasonable alternatives that were available to the board.
+The business judgment rule provides that if a board's decision is free from conflicts of interest and the directors are sufficiently informed, a court should not second-guess the decision so long as it is within a 'range of reasonable alternatives' that were available to the board.

 The terms of a given agreement largely depend upon whether a private or public company is being acquired.

 In a negotiated public transaction, numerous terms are common to many deals but subject to variation dependent upon the relative bargaining power of the parties.
 One common set of terms pertains to deal protection measures.
-Two common forms of deal protection are the no-shop covenant and a break fee.
+Two common forms of deal protection are: (1) the no-shop covenant; and (2) break fees.

-A no-shop covenant often contains an exception known as a fiduciary out clause, which allows the board of directors of the target company to take certain actions, including terminating the transaction, if the failure to do so would be inconsistent with its fiduciary duties to the company and its shareholders.
+A no-shop covenant often contains an exception known as a 'fiduciary out' clause, which allows the board of directors of the target company to take certain actions, including terminating the transaction, if the failure to do so would be inconsistent with its fiduciary duties to the company and its shareholders.
 If the target company receives a superior proposal, being an unsolicited competing bid that the board determines is more favourable than the incumbent transaction, a fiduciary out clause permits the board to consider and accept the bid.
-Before a board can exercise a fiduciary out clause, the governing agreement typically requires the target company to give the buyer the right to match the competing bid or amend its offer to provide for terms more favourable than the competing bid.
+Before the board can exercise the fiduciary out clause, the governing agreement typically requires the target company to give the buyer the right to match the competing bid or amend its offer to provide for terms more favourable than the competing bid.

-A break fee, which is the payment of liquidated damages in a negotiated amount that the target company will make to the purchaser if the acquisition agreement is terminated in certain circumstances.
-This provides deal protection, as the payment of a break fee increases the acquisition cost for any third party.
-The break fee is typically a certain percentage of a transaction's value.
+A break fee is the payment of liquidated damages in a negotiated amount that the target company will make to the purchaser if the acquisition agreement is terminated in certain circumstances.
+This provides deal protection as the payment of a break fee increases the acquisition cost for any third party.
+The break fee is typically a certain percentage of the transaction value.
 A less common break fee is the reverse break fee, which is a fee paid by the buyer to the seller for failing to close an agreed-upon transaction.
 The reverse break fee first appeared in the private equity context and has grown in popularity.
-Ultimately, whether a break fee is implemented and the size of such fee are often a reflection of the parties' relative bargaining power.
+Ultimately, whether a break fee is implemented and the size of the fee is often a reflection of the parties' relative bargaining power.

 Purchase price adjustments